 Managing Fusarium Wilt in Cucurbit Crops

 Cucurbit fusarium wilt has no practical methods of control.
 If it infests the soil, rotate the crop to a non-host species.
-Plant fusarium resistant varieties, if possible, and only plant them once in the same garden space every 5-7 years.
+Plant fusarium resistant varieties, if possible, and only plant them once in the same garden space every five to seven years.
 If cultivating susceptible varieties of melon, only plant one time in the same garden plot every 15 years.